Disaster Planning—5 Things to Put in Your Financial Emergency Kit

 Tip: Check your financial account information periodically to ensure that your financial professional will be able to contact you in case of a disaster.
 If you have notified your broker or adviser of any changes to your name or address, confirm that the correct change has been made to your account by examining the notification your broker will send you within 30 days of the change.
 Also, some firms may ask whether you would like to designate a secondary or emergency contact for the account whom the firm could contact if it cannot get in touch with you, or has concerns about the your whereabouts or health.

-Tip: Get information about how to keep your tax records safe from the IRS's helpful resource Prepare for a Disaster—Plan to Keep Your Tax Records Safe.
+Tip: Get information about how to keep your tax records safe from the IRS's helpful resource Prepare for Hurricanes, Natural Disasters by Safeguarding Tax Records.

 Tip: Understand what your insurance covers and what will be required to make a claim in the event disaster strikes.
 Your policy may treat disasters differently (for example, flood damage may be handled differently than fire or hurricane damage).
 Do you have the right kind of insurance to cover what you own?
 Do you have enough coverage?
 And if you have completed major modifications to your house or other real estate property, does your present policy cover them?